 How do I send you comments/complaints/suggestions?

-Please email me.
-I love feedback!
+Please email us.
+We love feedback!

 In a few places throughout the website, you may encounter affiliate links.
-I try to be very clear that these links are affiliate links so that you know that when you click on them, you’re potentially earning money for me.
+We try to be very clear that these links are affiliate links so that you know that when you click on them, you’re potentially earning money for me.
 The following disclaimers and information are provided here in order to comply with the FTC’s rules for Affiliate and Network Marketing, as well as specific affiliate program requirements.

 As an Amazon Associate I earn from qualifying purchases.